telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/expand-scheduler-to-100-height-and-width.md

 ---
 title: Expand Scheduler to 100% Width and Height
-page_title: Expand Scheduler to 100% Width and Height | Kendo UI Scheduler Widget
+page_title: Expand Scheduler to 100% Width and Height | Kendo UI Scheduler
 description: "Learn how to expand a Kendo UI Scheduler widget to a width and height of 100%."
 slug: howto_expand_scheduler_to100percent_widthandheight_scheduler
 ---